- Certified as a Specialist in Civil Litigation by the Law Society of Ontario

 Our client was 29 years old when he was involved in a high speed snowmobile crash.
 The accident occurred at night on a frozen lake in cottage country.
 As a result of the accident, our client sustained a serious wrist fracture, a concussion and ongoing soft tissue injuries.
 The defendants disputed all issues of liability and damages.
 Essentially, the defendants argued that they were not at fault for causing the accident and that our client had not suffered any significant injuries.
 At the conclusion of trial, the jury assessed our client’s damages at $233,000 and found the defendant 75% responsible for causing the accident.
 As a result, the defendant was also required to pay legal costs.

 - Fall down stairs – severe pre-existing disabilities

 Our clients’ daughter was a severely disabled 31 year old woman before she suffered an accident in a daycare facility.
 Since birth, she had suffered cerebral palsy with severe physical and mental impairments.
 Her parents had enrolled her in a daycare facility for disabled adults.
 Unfortunately, she was left unattended and somehow managed to manoeuvre her wheelchair to the top of a flight of stairs where she lost control and fell.
 She suffered injuries to her nose, jaw and body as a result.
 After taking the case over from the clients’ previous lawyer and pursuing the claim with the assistance of the right experts, we successfully persuaded the defendants that the claim was worth far more than previously offered.
 The court ultimately issued judgment in our clients’ favour in the amount of $260,000.

-- Certified by the Law Society of Upper Canada as a Specialist in Civil Litigation
+- Certified by the Law Society of Ontario as a Specialist in Civil Litigation

 - Selected by his peers for inclusion in The Best Lawyers in Canada for Personal Injury Litigation